ymyke/tintcd/README.md

 Install-Module tintcd
 ```

+## Why

+I always have several terminal windows open in different folders.
+I'd alt-tab back, squint at the prompt, and wonder if I'm still in the right place.
+The prompt alone wasn't enough.
+I wanted something low-effort: no manual config, no color-picking — just instant "wait, wrong folder!" recognition or a warm and fuzzy "ah yes, this one."

 ## What it does

 When you change directories, tintcd hashes the path and applies a unique background